83 Trendy Gen Z Marketing Statistics

 67. Gen Z has an average attention span of just 8 seconds.

-68. Gen Z takes just 1.3 seconds to lose active attention to ads—less time than any other age group.
+68. Gen Z takes just 1.3 seconds to lose active attention to ads, the least of any age group.

 69. 52.37% of Gen Z users prefer video ads on social media.